Katharinski/tensor-pipeline/README.md

 optional: simulate data - sim_script, Get_balanced_weights, DMF_sim - as in Deco et al. (2014)

 1) build tensors from time series (make_tensor)
 This method is intended for fMRI data with low spatial resolution which allows comparison with node and edge-style models.
 Tensors consist of adjacency matrices - in particular, functional connectivity (FC) matrices.
 FC is computed using 1) Pearson correlation ('corr'), 2) absolute values of Pearson correlation ('abs'), 3) Mutual Information as introduced in Kraskov et al. (2004) ('MI'), 4) phase differences (phase differences between 0 and pi are mapped to adjacency values between 1 and 0, respectively).
-This latter measure is the only instantaneous one.
+This latter measure is the only instantaneous one and was not used in the reference mentioned above.

 surrogates_cov: for creating phase-shuffled (stationary) surrogate time series; decomposition results will be compared to real data

 make_tensor:
   for methods 'abs' and 'corr': calls prepdata_fcms for method 'MI': calls MI_kraskov